hyphop/khadas-rescue/docs/README-rescue-http-disks.md

 # READ WRITE disk data by http

+We can very ease dump and restore images or install any kresq image by network.
+Vim device must be started from krescue sd and stay in one local network with your

 ## READ data disk by http

-read from mmc / sd / spi / sdc ..... device disk
+Read from mmc / sd / spi / sdc ..... device disk

 ### examples